 4. Provisioning of Content Preparation Templates within the scope of a Provisioning Session (see clause 5.2.5) that can be used by the Media AS to manipulate media content ingested at reference point M2 or contributed at reference point M4.

-5. Provisioning of Edge Resources within the scope of a Provisioning Session (see clause 5.2.6) to be used to instantiate the Media AS as an Edge Application Server (EAS) in an Edge Data Network (EDN) using the APIs specified in TS 29.558 [29558].
+5. Provisioning of Edge Resources within the scope of a Provisioning Session (see clause 5.2.6) to be used to instantiate the Media AS as a set of Edge Application Servers (EAS) in an Edge Data Network (EDN) using the APIs specified in TS 29.558 [29558].

 5. Provisioning of Policy Templates within the scope of a Provisioning Session (see clause 5.2.7) that can be applied to M4 downlink/uplink media delivery sessions in order to realise different Service Operation Points as part of the Dynamic Policies feature (see clause 5.4.3).